ankursoni/aws-eks-boilerplate/README.md

 # - 'database_instance_name' is rds database instance name for e.g. demo-database
 # - 'database_masterdb_username' is rds database masterdb username for e.g. demouser
-# - 'database_masterdb_password' is rds database masterdb password for e.g. demouser
+# - 'database_masterdb_password' is rds database masterdb password for e.g. demopassword
+# - 'database_demodb_username' is rds database demodb username that will be created for app to use, e.g. user1
+# - 'database_demodb_password' is rds database demodb password that will be created for app to use, for e.g. password1

 # - 'create_s3_bucket' is true / false for creating the s3 bucket
 # - 's3_bucket_name' is the globally unique s3 bucket name for e.g. demo-s3-t1234